Indo-European copula: bʰuH-

-*h_{2}wes-
+*h₂wes-

-The root *h_{2}wes- may originally have meant "to live", and has been productive in all Germanic languages.
+The root *h₂wes- may originally have meant "to live", and has been productive in all Germanic languages.
 The e-grade is present in the German participle gewesen, the o-grade (*wos-) survives in English and Old High German was, while the lengthened e-grade (*wēs-) gives us English were.
 (The Germanic forms with /r/ instead of /s/ result from grammatischer Wechsel.)
 See Germanic strong verb: Class 5.

-*h_{1}er-
+*h₁er-

-This has been claimed as the origin of the Old Norse and later Scandinavian languages' present stem: Old Norse em, ert, er, erum, eruð, eru; the second person forms of which were borrowed into English as art and are.
+This has been claimed as the origin of the Old Norse and later Scandinavian languages' present stem: Old Norse em, ert, er, erum, eruð, eru, the second person forms of which were borrowed into English as art and are.
 It has also been seen as the origin of the Latin imperfect (eram, eras, erat) and future tenses (ero, eris, erit).

-However, other authorities link these forms with *h_{1}es- and assume grammatischer Wechsel (/s/→/r/), although this is not normally found in the present stem.
+However, other authorities link these forms with *h₁es- and assume grammatischer Wechsel (/s/→/r/), although this is not normally found in the present stem.
 Donald Ringe argues that the copula was sometimes unaccented in Pre-Proto-Germanic, which would have then triggered the voicing under Verner's law.
 He explains the Germanic first person singular form immi as such, deriving it from earlier ezmi, since -zm-, but not -sm-, was assimilated to -mm- in Germanic (for which other evidence exists as well).
 Furthermore, the third person plural form sindi (from PIE h₁sénti) shows that this word, too, was unaccented.
 If the accent had been preserved, it would have become sinþi, but that form is not found in any Germanic language.
 In this view, it is likely that stressed and unstressed varieties of the copula (with corresponding voiceless and voiced fricatives) existed side by side in Germanic, and the involvement of a separate root h₁er- is unnecessary.

 The Latin forms could be explained by rhotacism.